KMChris/quadfit/README.md

 - `max_initial_combinations`: Limits the number of candidate quadrilaterals tested when searching the initial guess.
 If 0 or larger than the total number of combinations C(N,4), a full search is performed.
 Otherwise, up to this many unique combinations are sampled randomly.
 Default: 300.
 - `random_seed`: RNG seed for deterministic sampling when `max_initial_combinations` is used.
 Default: None.
 - `until`: Choose how far the pipeline should run for performance. `"initial"` returns only the initial guess, skipping finetune/expansion. `"refined"` runs TLS finetuning but skips final expansion. `"final"` runs the full pipeline.
 Default: `"final"`.
+- `auto_scale_simplification`: If `True`, scales Douglas–Peucker epsilon parameters by the input size (bounding box diagonal) when epsilons look relative (<= 1).
+Helps keep simplification consistent across scales.
+Default: `True`.
+- `max_points_for_refinement`: Optional cap for the number of points used in the TLS finetuning stage.
+If the input has more points, a deterministic subsample is used (or RNG with `random_seed`).
+This can dramatically reduce runtime on very large point clouds with minimal accuracy loss.
+Default: `None` (use all points).

 **Returns**: A 4-vertex quadrilateral (clockwise) for the requested stage:
 - `until="initial"`: best IoU vs convex hull (may not contain all points)